pjf/pjf.github.io/personal/_posts/2014-02-17-is-social-media-making-us-antisocial.md

 support.
 That's certainly something I've done in the past.

-What's just as concerning for me—if not more so—is that that systems like Facebook are inreasingly taking the choice of which stories to display on one's feed out of the user's control, and are instead selecting what they feel will provide you with the best 'personalised feed'.
+What's just as concerning for me—if not more so—is that that systems like Facebook are increasingly taking the choice of which stories to display on one's feed out of the user's control, and are instead selecting what they feel will provide you with the best 'personalized feed'.
 That's generally understood to be whatever causes you to continue to interact with Facebook, since that means you'll view the most ads.
 However it opens the possibly of *algorithmic isolation*, simply because your important posts may not be shown to